 Effective April 30, 2021, the Company acquired 100% of Maximos Metals Corp. ("Maximos") and, thereby indirectly, Maximos' 53.1% subsidiary Spark Minerals Inc. ("Spark").
 Effective November 10, 2021, Spark completed a reverse takeover ("RTO") transaction of Mongoose Mining Ltd. ("Mongoose"), in which the Company's 53.1% equity interest in Spark was exchanged for a 40.7% equity interest in Mongoose.
+Effective February 9, 2022, Mongoose issued 200,000 common shares as consideration in a property acquisition, diluting the Company's equity interest to 40.5%.
 Notwithstanding the Company holds less than a majority interest in Mongoose, the Company has determined that it controls Mongoose, due to its dominant equity interest and level of Board representation relative to any other shareholder or group of shareholders.
-Accordingly, the Company's consolidated financial statements for the year ended December 31, 2021 include consolidation of the accounts of subsidiaries Maximos and Spark commencing April 30, 2021 and subsidiary Mongoose (including Spark) commencing November 10, 2021.
+Accordingly, the Company's consolidated financial statements for the years ended December 31, 2022 and 2021 include consolidation of the accounts of subsidiaries Maximos and Spark commencing April 30, 2021 and subsidiary Mongoose (including Spark) commencing November 10, 2021.
 Refer to Notes 4 and 5.

-There has been no determination whether the Company's interests in its properties contain mineral resources which are economically recoverable.
+There has been no determination whether the Company's interests in its properties contain mineral resources that are economically recoverable.
 There is no assurance that the Company's existing permits will be renewed or that new permits that have been applied for will be granted.
 Major expenditures are required to locate and establish mineral deposits, to develop metallurgical processes and to construct mining and processing facilities at a particular site.
 The Company's exploration operations are subject to government legislation, policies and controls relating to prospecting, development, production, environmental protection, mining taxes and labour standards.
 In order for the Company to carry out its exploration and evaluation activities, the Company is required to hold certain permits.

 These consolidated financial statements are prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its obligations and continue its operations for the next 12 months.
-Management believes it has sufficient working capital to support planned operations for at least the next 12 months.
-At December 31, 2021 the Company had not achieved profitable operations, had an accumulated deficit since inception and expects to incur further losses in the advancement of its exploration and evaluation properties.
+The Company anticipates completing a significant financing in the near term.
+Subject to completing such financing, Management believes it will have sufficient working capital to support planned operations for at least the next 12 months.
+At December 31, 2022 the Company had not achieved profitable operations, had an accumulated deficit since inception and expects to incur further losses in the advancement of its exploration and evaluation properties.
 The Company will need to generate additional financial resources in order to advance and develop its exploration and evaluation properties and there is a risk that additional financing will not be available to the Company on a timely basis or on acceptable terms.
-There are no assurances that the Company will continue to obtain additional financial resources and/or achieve positive cash flows or profitability.
-If the Company is unable to obtain adequate additional financing, the Company may ultimately be required to discontinue operations and exploration and evaluation activities and adjustments to the consolidated financial statements could be material.
+There are no assurances that the Company will complete its anticipated financing, obtain additional financial resources and/or achieve positive cash flows or profitability.
+If the Company is unable to obtain adequate financing, the Company may ultimately be required to curtail its operations and discontinue as a going concern.
+These material uncertainties cast significant doubt about the Company's ability to continue as a going concern.
+If the going concern assumption were not appropriate, adjustments would be necessary to the carrying values of the assets and liabilities, reported revenues and expenses, and statement of financial position classifications in these consolidated financial statements.
+Such adjustments could be material.